 Pros of Borrowing Against Your Home

 - Much lower monthly interest rate than what credit card companies charge.

 - Fixed monthly payments.
 HELOCs often charge interest-only on balances during the draw period, which usually is 10 years.
 There is no prepayment penalty in most cases.

 - If you have paid off a large portion of your primary mortgage or own a home that has substantially appreciated in value, you could qualify for an equity loan or HELOC that is more than enough to pay off your credit card balances.

 Cons of Borrowing Against Your Home

 - You could face foreclosure if you fail to make payments on time.

 - To qualify, you need to prove your creditworthiness.
-This includes proving you have enough income to pay back the money you borrow and an acceptable credit score.
+This includes proving you have enough income to pay back the money you borrow and an acceptable credit score, usually 680 or higher.

 - Your credit score will help determine how much you can borrow, and the interest rate the lender will offer.

 - Equity loans and HELOCs use underwriting like first mortgages, meaning you will need to pay an application fee, have an appraisal done on your property and cover other application costs.
 Occasionally lenders will waive these fees.
 You should ask about them before you apply.

 If you have a 401(k) retirement plan through your job or past employment, you might be able to borrow from your balance to pay off your credit card debts.
 Not all employer plans allow this.
 If yours does, you can borrow $50,000 or half your vested account balance, whichever is less.
 You have five years to repay the money.
 Most plans charge interest on the advance, which is usually the prime rate plus 1%.

 You could also withdraw, but not borrow, money from an IRA or Roth IRA to pay off balances, but there are significant disadvantages.
 If you are younger than 59 ½, you will pay a penalty on IRA withdrawals.
 You can withdraw from the portion of your Roth IRA that you deposited into the account.
-In both cases, you will be impairing your retirement savings.
+In both cases, you will be decreasing your retirement savings.

 Pros of Borrowing from Retirement